overtools/OWLib/README.md

 Series of programs (tools) to interact with the Overwatch files.

 ## Downloads & Help
-Downloads for the tools and updates are posted on our Discord where you can also find support and disccusion around using them.
+Downloads for the tools and updates are posted on GitHub releases and on our Discord where you can also find support and disccusion around using them.

 Join the Discord here: [https://discord.gg/XM93ZdB](https://discord.gg/XM93ZdB)